SHRIRAM-S008/Agri-pass/README.md

-# AgriQCert - Digital Quality Certification Platform
+# AgriQPort - Digital Quality Certification Platform

 **A Next-Generation Web Platform for Agricultural Supply Chain Transparency**

-AgriQCert is a comprehensive web application designed to digitize the agricultural quality certification process.
+AgriQPort is a comprehensive web application designed to digitize the agricultural quality certification process.
 By leveraging **MOSIP Inji Certify** and **W3C Verifiable Credentials**, it creates a tamper-proof bridge between exporters, quality assurance agencies, and importers.

 ## 🌟 Website Overview

-AgriQCert is built as a modern, responsive Progressive Web App (PWA) that provides a seamless experience across desktop and mobile devices.
+AgriQPort is built as a modern, responsive Progressive Web App (PWA) that provides a seamless experience across desktop and mobile devices.
 The platform features role-based access control, ensuring that each stakeholder has a tailored dashboard to manage their specific tasks in the supply chain.

 ### 🎨 Key Website Features